 If you have a Thai fiancée, we can assist you in the application process for a K1 visa in Thailand.
-Contact our office and speak to our immigration specialist about helping you begin the K1 visa process.
+Contact our office and speak to our immigration specialist about helping you start the K1 visa process in Thailand.
 The following is a basic guideline on the K1 visa process.

 The petitioner for a K1 visa is required to be a U.S. citizen.
 The K1 visa is not available for U.S. Permanent Residents.
 The U.S. citizen can apply to bring their fiancé to the United States to get married.